JAForbes/goliath/readme.md

 keyed by category (behaviors,sizes,styles,resets,shape,etc) that many components share.
-And I'm thinking you could optionally do all this config manually in your given app, or have a build step that injects the theme, the hyperscript library, and an aggregate of components you want to use so the setup doesn't need to happen for every component, you'd just get a nice bundle preconfigured for say material design + mithril, or bootstrap style + snabbdom, but the actual business logic and structure for the component would be framework portable.
+And I'm thinking you could optionally do all this config manually in your given app, or have a build step that injects the theme, the hyperscript library, and an aggregate of components you want to use so the setup doesn't need to happen for every component, you'd just get a nice bundle preconfigured for say

+- material design + mithril,
+- bootstrap style + snabbdom,
+- theme + library

+... but the actual business logic and structure for the component would be framework portable.

 "Hyperscript" becomes the rosetta stone so to speak and we paper over inconsistencies.